superyu1337/radarflow2/README.md

 # radarflow
-A Web radar for CS:GO using [memflow](https://github.com/memflow/memflow)
+A Web radar for CS2 using [memflow](https://github.com/memflow/memflow)

 ## How can I run this?
 First, you need to set up a virtual machine on linux using qemu.
-As of now, memflow's pcileech connector is not supported.
+As of now, memflow's pcileech connector is not supported/tested.

 How to set up a VM on linux is way out of scope for this.
 You can find plenty of information online on how to do it.